In one sentence: Hub20 is an open source, self-hosted payment processor for Ethereum and EVM-compatible networks.

 In practice, one can think of each instance of Hub20 of a single “crypto bank” where users simply have access to their individual accounts and token balances, while the person running the deployment (hub operator or hub owner) is the one with actual access to the bank vault and funds.

 For users who just want a simple way to make cheap/fast transfers with crypto:

-- Direct, peer-to-peer payments for ETH and any ERC20-compliant token
+- Direct, peer-to-peer payments for any Ethereum-compatible token.

 - No transaction fees for transfers between accounts of the same instance